Trading 212’s cash ISA: what’s the catch?

 In our test, we received the money after one working day.

-While this protection is reassuring, it’s standard for UK savings accounts and shouldn’t be seen as a unique selling point.
+While this protection is reassuring, it's also standard for UK savings accounts and shouldn't be seen as a unique selling point.

 Additional features